MassimilianoBiancucci/OOP-project/README.md

                     The request by tweets id has a static route, all the parameters are in the request body.
                 - #### **Request body parameters**
                     The request body must be in json format, below the parameters:
+                    - `TwitterBearerToken`: String that contain your OAuth 2.0 Bearer token issued from Twitter in your [Twitter Developer portal](https://developer.twitter.com/en/portal/dashboard), this field must be filled with a valid token or the API will throw an exception and the request will fail.
                     - `tweetIds`: json array of int, that constain the id's of each tweet that the service will query from the Twitter API, and where the passed filters will be applied.
                     - `filters`: json object that can contain one filter or one logical operator, note that match operators or cnditional operators aren't allowed in the first level. more than one filter can be passed inside a logical operator `$and` or `$or`, more than one operator can be passed inside one filter.
 For further detail on filters and operators nesting, check the [Filters](#filters) section.

             - #### **Metadata**
                 For the metadata route there aren't any parameters to pass.
 Note that this method differ from the last method only for the absence of the list of tweets ids in the request body.
 Below there is the result of the API call to the `/tweets/metadata` route:

                 <details>

                 <summary style="color: red"><b> Click to expand json </b></summary>